Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment: Introduction

-{\bf Introduction.} Although the Standard Model (SM) provides a successful description of elementary particles and their mutual interactions, many issues remain unresolved.
-For example, the non-vanishing masses of neutrinos and the existence of dark matter are unexplained by the SM, demanding new physics beyond the SM.
-Furthermore, various experimental anomalies, e.g., ATOMKI~\cite{Krasznahorkay:2015iga,Krasznahorkay:2019lyl,Krasznahorkay:2021joi,Krasznahorkay:2022pxs,Krasznahorkay:2023sax}, $g_\mu-2$~\cite{Muong-2:2006rrc,Muong-2:2021ojo,Muong-2:2023cdq}, LSND~\cite{LSND:2001aii}, MiniBooNE~\cite{MiniBooNE:2008yuf,MiniBooNE:2018esg,MiniBooNE:2020pnu}, etc, are hinting the existence of new physics.
+Although the Standard Model (SM) provides a successful description of elementary particles and their mutual interactions, many issues remain unresolved.
+For example, the nonvanishing masses of neutrinos and the existence of dark matter are unexplained by the SM, demanding new physics beyond the SM.
+Furthermore, various experimental anomalies, e.g., ATOMKI~\cite{Krasznahorkay:2015iga,Krasznahorkay:2019lyl,Krasznahorkay:2021joi,Krasznahorkay:2022pxs,Krasznahorkay:2023sax}, LSND~\cite{LSND:2001aii}, and MiniBooNE~\cite{MiniBooNE:2008yuf,MiniBooNE:2018esg,MiniBooNE:2020pnu}, together with recent experimental investigations by MicroBooNE relevant to the MiniBooNE excess (e.g., Refs.~\cite{MicroBooNE:2024tym,MicroBooNE:2025ntu}), may hint at the existence of new physics.

 Well-motivated explanations of these phenomena are deeply related to new particles that are very weakly or feebly interacting with the SM particles.
 In particular, new bosonic particles with MeV-range masses have been popular choices to address these observational anomalies and phenomena while satisfying the existing constraints.
 As a theoretical approach, the ideas of portal scenarios such as (pseudo)scalar and vector portals (see, e.g., Ref.~\cite{Batell:2022xau}) promote these MeV-scale particles to the mediators through which the dark-sector particles, including dark matter can communicate with the SM particles, and they often motivate MeV-scale light thermal dark matter.
 Therefore, searches for mediators of this sort can be regarded as an alternative avenue for dark-matter detection, especially in an accelerator-based experiment.